 "Well, it’s just the body’s way of saying it didn’t get it right."

-"At least was was early on."
+"At least was early on."

 This is probably true, too.
 I can’t even imagine the grief involved in a late-term loss.
 But this baby was also 12 months in the making.
 Worst of all, this statement made me feel downright foolish for grieving so hard for something that perhaps wasn’t even real after all.
-I was confused about what I should feel, and mad that I had to justify that the pain I felt was real.
+I was confused about what I should feel and mad that I had to justify that the pain I felt was real.

 It Isn’t All Bad

-Now that I've had some time to heal from this experience, I can see the good things came from the conversations I had with people about it.
+Now that I've had some time to heal from this experience, I can see the good things that came from the conversations I had with people about it.
 It was surprising to discover that a number of women I know have had similar experiences.
 These conversations are empowering.
 Women and couples who have been through the experience seemed to speak on the topic in a way that I could relate to.

 If I hadn’t personally had a miscarriage, my response to a friend in a similar situation would very likely have been one (or a mixture) of the list above.
 I really wasn’t aware of how much of an impact the experience had.
 I wonder if the name “miscarriage” has a role to play in how others react to the news.
 It’s a tidy and detached name that does a poor job of even hinting at what actually happens.
-The experience isn’t best described as a “failure” or “mistake” like the word suggests.
+The experience isn’t best described as a “failure” or “mistake” as the word suggests.
 I prefer to call this experience by the name that better approximates the experience I had, and that others around me have spoken of.
 This is why I still don’t talk about my miscarriage.
 But I have a lot to say about my pregnancy loss.